ojplg/hrorm/CONTRIBUTING.md

+### Thanks for considering making a contribution to Hrorm.

 1. Go for it.
 Hrorm is a small, backwater project and an easy place to get your feet wet.
 1. Learn the Hrorm ethos.
    View the [hrorm.org](https://hrorm.org) website to learn more about that.